-Namibia is vast, dramatic and beautiful – and this post will help you discover the best things to do in the Namib Desert.
+Namibia is vast, dramatic and beautiful, with a spectacular desert landscape famous for its sand sea and coastal dunes – and this post will help you discover the best things to do in the Namib Desert.

 This post will explain what you can do to experience the best of the captivating Namib Desert – by foot, by car and by plane.
-There are other spectacular things to see in Namibia, but right now, I’m focusing on how to explore the Namib Desert because that is what drew me to Namibia in the first place.
+I have also included a Namib Desert Map towards the end.
+There are other spectacular things to see in Namibia, but in this post, I’m focusing on how to explore the Namib Desert because that is what drew me to Namibia in the first place.

 The World’s Oldest Desert